Blockstream/satellite/doc/docker.md

 ## Build the Docker Image Locally

 You can also build the Docker image locally, rather than pulling it from Docker Hub.
-To build the image, run the following from the root directory of this
+To do so, run the following from the root directory of this repository:
-repository:

 ```
 make docker